 The smooth functioning of the Gupta Empire was severely affected by Yasodharman, the Malwa prince.
 The reign of Yasodharman did not last for a long but it certainly challenged the Gupta authority and power.
 The Gupta Empire also suffered because of the invasion attempts made by Toramana and his successor Mihirakula.
 The Gupta Empire was affected by the expansion of the Vakataka kingdom.

 The management and control of the Gupta Empire were also seriously affected by the widespread unrest within the kingdom.
 Some states had declared their sovereignty owing to the inability of the Gupta rulers to control the vast territories of the empire.
-These were the factors that led to the decline of the vast and the powerful Gupta Empire.
+These were the factors that led to the decline of the vast and powerful Gupta Empire.